-- Compliance Order that regardless of what happens in the competitive bidding process, the Integrated Transmission Planning process has ensured that the more efficient and cost-effective transmission project will be built.
-LS Powers argues that opponents of Order No. 1000 asserted before the United States Court of Appeals for the District of Columbia Circuit (D.C.
-Circuit) that the determination of the transmission developer is irrelevant to determining the more efficient and cost-effective transmission solution.
-LS Power argues that, given that the Commission strongly opposed this conclusion on appeal, and the Court of Appeals overwhelmingly rejected it, the Commission's finding in the Second Compliance Order cannot be supported because it is the nonincumbent transmission developer reforms and the competitive bidding process that determine those rates.
-4 - 46.
-LS Power asserts that the Commission has recognized that all the Order No. 1000 reforms are integrally related and should be understood as a package that is designed to reform processes and procedures that, if left in place, could result in Commissionjurisdictional services being provided at rates that are unjust and unreasonable and unduly discriminatory or preferential.
-95 It also argues that Order No. 1000 held that the nonincumbent transmission developer reforms were necessary to ensure that the transmission planning process arrived at the right result by ensuring participation by nonincumbent transmission developers in not only the solution determination portion but in the right to build those transmission projects.
-LS Power argues, however, that, save for the addition of transmission projects designed to address transmission needs driven by public policy requirements, much of SPP's process for determining transmission solutions through its Integrated Transmission Planning process is largely no different than the process in place under Order No. 890.
-96 LS Power asserts that Order No. 1000 was premised on the finding by the Commission that without the participation of nonincumbent transmission developers, which means a nondiscriminatory opportunity to be the developer and owner of a transmission project through a competitive bidding process or sponsorship process, Order No. 1000 found that the more efficient and cost-effective transmission solution will not be available for selection.
-LS Power claims that the Commission cannot eviscerate that conclusion in a supplemental compliance filing through findings inconsistent with Order No. 1000 itself.
-Therefore, according to LS Power, the Commission's conclusion that the more efficient or cost-effective transmission solution is determined for the regional transmission plan before competitive solicitation is arbitrary and capricious, not supported, and not reasoned decision-making.
-Secondary 2008.
+45. LS Power argues that Order No. 1000 does not support the finding in the Second Compliance Order that regardless of what happens in the competitive bidding process, the Integrated Transmission Planning process has ensured that the more efficient and cost-effective transmission project will be built.92 LS Powers argues that opponents of Order No. 1000 asserted before the United States Court of Appeals for the District of Columbia Circuit (D.C.
+Circuit) that the determination of the transmission solution.93 LS Power argues that, given that the Commission strongly opposed this conclusion on appeal, and the Court of Appeals overwhelmingly rejected it, the Commission's finding in the Second Compliance Order cannot be supported because it is the nonincumbent transmission developer reforms and the competitive bidding process that determine those rates.94

+46. LS Power asserts that the Commission has recognized that all the Order No. 1000 reforms are integrally related and should be understood as a package that is designed to reform processes and procedures that, if left in place, could result in Commissionjurisdictional services being provided at rates that are unjust and unreasonable and unduly discriminatory or preferential.95 It also argues that Order No. 1000 held that the nonincumbent transmission developer reforms were necessary to ensure that the transmission planning process arrived at the right result by ensuring participation by nonincumbent transmission developers in not only the solution determination portion but in the right to build those transmission projects.
+LS Power argues, however, that, save for the addition of transmission projects designed to address transmission needs driven by public policy requirements, much of SPP's process for determining transmission solutions through its Integrated Transmission Planning process is largely no different than the process in place under Order No. 890.96 LS Power asserts that Order No. 1000 was premised on the finding by the Commission that without the participation of nonincumbent transmission developers, which means a nondiscriminatory opportunity to be the developer and owner of a transmission project through a competitive bidding process or sponsorship process, Order No. 1000 found that the more efficient and costeffective transmission solution will not be available for selection.97 LS Power claims that the Commission cannot eviscerate that conclusion in a supplemental compliance filing through findings inconsistent with Order No. 1000 itself.
+Therefore, according to LS Power, the Commission's conclusion that the more efficient or cost-effective transmission solution is determined for the regional transmission plan before competitive solicitation is arbitrary and capricious, not supported, and not reasoned decisionmaking.98

-&lt;sup>93 LS Power Request for Rehearing at 27 (citing Joint Brief of Petitioners and Supporting Intervenors Concerning Rights Of First Refusal, filed in Case Nos.
+93 LS Power Request for Rehearing at 27 (citing Joint Brief of Petitioners and Supporting Intervenors Concerning Rights Of First Refusal, filed in Case Nos.
 12- 1232 et al., United States Court of Appeals for the District of Columbia Circuit at 24-25).

-$^{95}$ LS Power Request for Rehearing at 26 (citing Order No. 1000, FERC Stats. & Regs $\P$ 31,323 at P 47).
+95 LS Power Request for Rehearing at 26 (citing Order No. 1000, FERC Stats. & Regs ¶ 31,323 at P 47).